 Outstanding Cup of Coffee

-franchised restaurant or food truck was eligible to enter one food item they believed was representative of their establishment.
-The food items were grouped in the following neighborhoods:
+Food receiving recognition is determined by both the public and a panel of experts.
+Any non-franchised restaurant or food truck is eligible to enter one food item they believed is representative of their business.
+The restaurants are grouped in the following neighborhoods:

 Northeast Minneapolis/North Metro

 Twin Cities South Metro

 Twin Cities West Metro

 Any member of the general public is invited and encouraged to vote online for their favorite menu item.
 The two menu items in each neighborhood receiving the highest number of votes become finalists.
 The three food truck items receiving the highest number of votes become finalists.